jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Kasatha.md

 RacialMods:
 Languages: Common, Kasatha
 SQ: desert runner, desert stride, jumper, multi-armed, stalker
+SpecialAbilities:
+  Desert Runner (Ex): >
-SpecialAbilities: Desert Runner (Ex) A kasatha has a +4 racial bonus on Constitution checks and Fortitude saves to avoid fatigue, exhaustion, and other ill effects from running, forced marches, starvation, thirst, and hot or cold environments.
-Desert Stride (Ex) A kasatha moves through nonmagical difficult terrain in desert environments at normal speed.
-Jumper (Ex) A kasatha is always considered to have a running start when attempting Acrobatics checks to jump.
-Multi-Armed (Ex) A kasatha has four arms.
+    A kasatha has a +4 racial bonus on Constitution checks and Fortitude saves to avoid fatigue, exhaustion, and other ill effects from running, forced marches, starvation, thirst, and hot or cold environments.
+  Desert Stride (Ex): >
+    A kasatha moves through nonmagical difficult terrain in desert environments at normal speed.
+  Jumper (Ex): >
+    A kasatha is always considered to have a running start when attempting Acrobatics checks to jump.
+  Multi-Armed (Ex): >
+    A kasatha has four arms.
 One hand is considered its primary hand; all others are considered off hands.
 It can use any of its hands for other purposes that require free hands.
   Stalker (Ex): >
     Perception and Stealth are class skills for a kasatha.
 SpellsKnown: